jadecobra/python_tdd_exercises/source/AttributeError.rst

     # TypeError
     # SyntaxError

-* I remove the return statement
+* then remove the return statement

   .. code-block:: python